mevalke/puppet-autosign/README.md

 The module makes sure the following two files exist in /usr/local/bin on the target node:

 * autosign: This file expects a certname as input.
 It also expects a file named after the certname to be found in /opt/puppetlabs/autosign.
-This file should contain a custom_attributes definition for a one time passcode. autosign then checks if a crl containing a matching passcode exists in etc/puppetlabs/puppet/ssl/ca/requests/.
+This file should contain a custom_attributes definition for a one time passcode.
+The script then checks if a crl containing a matching passcode exists in etc/puppetlabs/puppet/ssl/ca/requests/.
 If yes, it exits with 0 and the crl is signed.
 If no, it exits with 1 and the crl gets rejected.
 In either case the file containing the one time passcode is removed.

 * genpasscode: This file generates the custom_attributes definition and prints it to stdout along with instructions of where to insert it.